In preparation to take on this challenge, here are five bathroom updates to consider when you want to make the most of your small space:

 For a more expansive remodel, move your largest pieces to the corners of your bathroom.
 Positioning a vanity between the two walls can eliminate the possibility of awkward, unused space.
 Corner shelves can be another option for moving the storage away from the more frequented areas.
 By leaving the bathroom un-sectioned, the room appears more inviting and spacious.

 Whether you are incorporating a large remodel or a few simple adjustments to free up your bathroom’s space, playing with the design and functionality of your new additions can remove some of the constraints of a smaller room.
 Interested in maximizing the space of your bathroom?
-Contact the expert team at Sea Pointe Construction for a consultation today.
+Contact the expert team at Sea Pointe Design & Remodel for a consultation today.